 Chosen by our sommelier, appreciated by our guests, the wine company Marino is ideal for the wine lovers.
 Founded in 1977, today the farm is one of the most authentic expressions of Cilento, with a strong tradition and constantly committed to the enhancement of the best local wines of Campania.
 You can book a visit to the exclusive wineries, walk through the vineyards and taste the DOP wines Marino .
 In every meeting, the guests will be guided professionally by the Marino family, able to expand their knowledge on the world of wine.

-Since June 2017, to admire a 360° the beauties of Cilento, you can "fly", thanks to a harness anchored to a steel cable that connects to 1,500 meters in length the two most beautiful points in Trentinara.
+To admire a 360° the beauties of Cilento, you can "fly", thanks to a harness anchored to a steel cable that connects to 1,500 meters in length the two most beautiful points in Trentinara.
 With "Cilento in Volo" the brave can fly between the mountains, for about a minute and half, and enjoy the beauty of an area that preserves some spectacular natural landscapes.

 Cilento Outlet Village